 This page provides an introduction to the development of Intel XDK companion apps; detailed instructions for each tab in a companion app project can be found by referring to the links in the Intel XDK Companion App Tabs Overview.
 The mobile companion app project tabs are directed at different aspects of the mobile app development process.
 There is no requirement that you use the tabs in the order presented, or that you use all of the tabs; you can jump between the tabs as your development process requires.

 IMPORTANT: Intel XDK mobile IoT companion apps are Apache* Cordova* (aka PhoneGap*) hybrid HTML5 mobile web apps.
-Apps you build with the Intel XDK that run on Android*, Apple iOS*, Microsoft Windows mobile devices run in a WebView (embedded browser) and are limited to the features provided by that platform's native WebView.
+Mobile apps you create using the Intel XDK that run on Android*, Apple iOS*, Microsoft Windows mobile devices run in a WebView (embedded browser) and are limited to the features provided by that platform's native WebView.
 WebViews typically have less capability than a browser; their advantage over browsers is extendibility via native-code Cordova plugins.
 Therefore, you can extend the features of the platform WebView by adding Cordova plugins as a way to access platform features that, otherwise, might not be available to your application.

 If you are not yet familiar with the concept of using HTML5 to build cross-platform hybrid apps, you can read Building Cross-Platform Apps with HTML5 and Five Useful Tips on Getting Started Building Cordova Mobile Apps with the Intel XDK (blog) before you begin creating Intel XDK mobile IoT companion apps.
 Additionally, a short tutorial is available to walk you through a typical end-to-end workflow with Intel XDK companion app projects.
-Finally, you should also read the Cordova Best Practices documentation provided by the Cordova project (note that page describes the use of Cordova CLI, which is not installed as part of nor necessary to use the Intel XDK).
+Finally, you should also read the Cordova Best Practices documentation provided by the Cordova project.

 Managing Companion App Projects